BerkerYuceer/bslider/README.md

 bshowcase
 =======

-Be Showcase is a quick & easy to set up image slider with thumbnails, based on html markup and jquery..
+Be Showcase is a quick & easy to set up image showcase, based on HTML markup and jQuery 1.9.1 & jQueryUI 1.9.2

 Usage for bshowcase: